TokenStatus

 TokenStatus implements several accessibility best practices:

-Semantic HTML - Uses an h1 element to properly structure the page hierarchy.
+Semantic HTML - Uses an h1 element to properly structure the page hierarchy and wraps it in a role="status" region with aria-live="polite" / aria-atomic="true" so assistive tech hears each state change.

 High Contrast - White text on dark backgrounds ensures readability.

-Animation Respect - Transitions use CSS for smooth visual changes.
+Animation Respect - Transitions use CSS for smooth visual changes, and the hydration placeholder keeps text present for screen readers even before wallet data loads.

 The component’s animations are subtle enough to avoid triggering motion sensitivity while still providing visual polish.